vokinneberg/http-cache/README.md

 # http-cache

-Yet another useless caching middleware for Go.
+Caching proxy as middleware for Go.

 ## Why?